tylerewillis/express-modularity/README.md

 * middleware
 * components
+* global

-These two directories will be ignored and can be used for your middleware and other components to be included in your route files.
+These three directories will be ignored and can be used for your middleware and other components to be included in your route files.

 ## Nested Directories

-Other directories not named 'middleware' or 'components' will be treated as nested and will only be accessible to the front-end user via the directory name.
+Other directories not named middleware, components or global will be treated as nested and will only be accessible to the front-end user via the directory name.

 For example, with a directory structure like this: